Items

 ·

-recommendation to locate the existing extension further back into
+officer’s recommendation to locate the existing extension

-on residential amenity.
+have less impact on residential amenity.

 ·

-window rather than a garage door was of a much better
+addition of a window rather than a garage door was of a much better

 design.

-advised that the matter of land ownership was not a material
+Assistant Director of Planning advised that the matter of land

-planning consideration and would not be the subject of any
+ownership was not a material planning consideration and would not

-potential breach of planning control.
-This was a civil matter
+be the subject of any potential breach of planning control.
+This

-between both the applicant and the owner of the adjacent
+was a civil matter between both the applicant and the owner of the

-land.
+adjacent land.

-RESOLVED that the application for
+that the application for planning permission be granted

-condition:
+following condition:

 ·